Petition of the Pigs in Kent

 The “humble Petition of the Pigs, to restore their ancient Privilege of foraging in the Woods during the Acorn Season” appeared in the November 1809 edition of the Sporting Magazine.
 The bottom line of the poem states “East Kent, Oct.
 12—VIGO”.

-Tundra sang the Petition of the Pigs in Kent in 1978 on their Sweet Folk All album A Kentish Garland.
-They commented in their sleeve notes:
+Tundra sang the Petition of the Pigs in Kent in 1978 on their Sweet Folk and Country album A Kentish Garland.
+They noted:

 Porcine plaisanterie at its peak!
 It may seem trivial to you or me but foraging for acorns in the woods was a basic pleasure of life for pigs in the eighteenth and nineteenth centuries.
 Imagine their disgruntlement at the removal of this their ancient right.
 The question is—who originally wrote the song?
 Was it Shakespeare, or—Bacon?

 Andy Turner learned the Petition of the Pigs in Kent from Tundra's album and sang it as the 8 August 2013 entry of his project A Folk Song a Week.

 Petition of the Pigs in Kent in Sporting Magazine

 Ye owners of woodlands, with all due submission,

 We humbly beg leave to present our petition,